-If your budget is too tight and you want that car so badly, you can finance a vehicle in Germany.
+If your budget is too tight, you can finance a vehicle in Germany via loan.
 Simply apply for an online loan with Auxmoney.
-They give loans to foreign nationals and have minimal requirements.
+This company gives loans to foreign nationals with minimal requirements.

 You can borrow between 1,000 EUR and 50,000 EUR for the duration between 12 and 84 months.
 Auxmoney is known for its high success rate when taking a personal loan.

 Auxmoney is Germany’s biggest financial marketplace for personal loans, founded in 2006.
 Auxmoney has been offering loans to private individuals for over 10 years.
 Since then, more than 364,000 loans have been given, over 2 billion EUR in total.
 Customers rate Auxmoney 4.8 out of 5.

 - You are between 18 and 65 years old

 - You have a residence in Germany